replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, and 1.23

 ### New Features
-* Adds support for installing a specific application release.
+* Adds support for installing a specific application version.
 For more information about installing a specific application version, see [Installing in an Online (Internet-connected) Environment](/enterprise/installing-existing-cluster-online) and [Installing with the Kubernetes Installer](/enterprise/installing-embedded-cluster).
 * Extends the ability of status informers to detect if the application is being updated.
 * Adds the ability to provide a strict preflight, which cannot be skipped and must not have any failure outcomes.
 Any failure outcomes will prevent the user from deploying the application.
 For more information on strict preflights, see [About preflight checks and support bundles​](/vendor/preflight-support-bundle-creating#about-preflight-checks-and-support-bundles) in Creating Preflight Checks and Support Bundles.
 * New versions can automatically be deployed in the admin console, regardless of whether the vendor uses semantic versioning.
-For more information on automatically deploying new versions, see [Configure Automatic Updates​](/enterprise/updating-apps#configure-automatic-updates) in Updating an Application.
+For more information about automatically deploying new versions, see [Configure Automatic Updates​](/enterprise/updating-apps#configure-automatic-updates) in Updating an Application.

 ### Bug Fixes
 * Fixes an issue that could cause images that are still used by the application to be deleted from the private registry in a Kubernetes installer-created cluster during image garbage collection.